bt22dr/CarND-MPC-Project/writeup_report.md

 If the dt is small, you get finer resolution.
 We predict N*dt seconds in the future, and larger this value more correct controling.
 However, it is very expensive computationally when the N is too large.

 ## Fitting waypoints
 I transformed coordination from global to local(vehicle).
-After this transformation px, py and psi are all 0.
 ```
 for (int i = 0; i < ptsx.size(); i++) {
   double shift_x = ptsx[i] - px;